lojaponce/app-aquarius-backend/README.md

 # AppAquarius - Backend

-This project was built using [Spring Boot](https://spring.io/projects/spring-boot) and [Java 17](https://openjdk.org/projects/jdk/17/).
+This is the backend service for **AppAquarius**, developed using [Spring Boot](https://spring.io/projects/spring-boot) and [Java 17](https://openjdk.org/projects/jdk/17/).
+It provides a secure RESTful API for managing employees and their assigned areas.

-## Running the application locally
+## 🚀 Running the Application Locally

-To start the backend server locally, run the following commands:
+To run the backend server locally, use the following commands:

 ```bash
 # Compile the project